nclgbd/Geese-Object-Localization/README.md

 To run this, I suggest making an Anaconda environment with the requirements needed to run Mask RCNN.

 To prepare the data, I follow [this tutorial for formatting the dataset](https://ersanpreet.wordpress.com/2018/08/17/creating-xml-file-for-custom-objects-object-detection-part-2/) and [this tutorial for creating the model.](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/)

+You can check [scripts](https://github.com/nguobadia/Geese-Object-Localization/tree/master/scripts) for how to format the data.